Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/configuration-06-configure-ip-block-vrack-to-instance/guide.en-ca.md

 ---
-title: Configuring a public IP block in a vRack on a Public cloud instance
+title: Configuring a public IP block in a vRack on a Public Cloud instance
-excerpt: Find out how to link a block of public IP addresses to the vRack for configuration on a Public Cloud Instance.
+excerpt: Find out how to link a block of public IP addresses to the vRack for configuration on a Public Cloud Instance
-updated: 2025-02-20
+updated: 2025-02-21
 ---

 ## Objective

-As well as private IP addressing, the [vRack](/links/network/vrack){.external} also allows you to route public IP traffic through your server's [vRack](/links/network/vrack){.external} port using a public IP address block.
+As well as private IP addressing, the [vRack](/links/network/vrack) also allows you to route public IP traffic through your server's [vRack](/links/network/vrack) port using a public IP address block.

 **This guide will show you how to configure a block of public IP addresses for use with the vRack on a Public cloud instance.**